Courses

 NU 820 DNP SCHOLARSHIP & ADVANCED PRACTICE II 3.0 Credit(s)

 This course is a role transition seminar and colloquium that will assist the student in preparing for expanded roles and self-reflection.
 The student synthesizes, integrates, and translates knowledge, skills, and attitudes that have been acquired throughout the program.
-Practice immersion experiences will be designed by students based on DNP Essentials competency self-assessment and scholarly interests.
+Practice immersion experiences will be designed by students based on AACN Essentials competency self-assessment and scholarly interests.
 Scholarly writing, grant proposals, and career development strategies will be discussed.
 Prerequisite: Take NU-810

 Offered: Fall, Spring & Summer Sems All Years